arcadiapage/arcadiapage.github.io/_drafts/rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 **Practice letting go.**

-As an HSP, not only do I clench my muscles as a reaction to stress, but I also engage in emotional "clenching."
+As a highly sensitive person, not only do I clench my muscles as a reaction to stress, but I also engage in emotional "clenching."

 I tend to hold on to negative emotions, although they keep hurting me, just like it's hard for me to release and relax my tense and achy muscles.
 I've had to incorporate practices for letting go emotionally into my life.